gehll/Midterm-project/README.md

 The next and last part is a map that shows the closests transport stations based on a query.
 The query asks you to enter some coordinates, the types of transport you would like to filter (maximum 2 types) and the desired lines from those types of transport.
 When filtering for the lines, the list can be quite long, especially if you select *Bus*.
 The reason of showing a list and choosing from the list instead of asking for the desired lines with text input, is because I suppose that most of the people don't know the names of the lines for each type of transport in Barcelona.

 After introducing the query parameters, a geoquery is made to display a map with the closest stations where your desired lines pass through.
 You will get the 5 closest stationf for each type of transports that you select.

+## API and Streamlit app in Heroku

+If you look inside `api` and `streamlit` folders, you will see that there is a `Dockerfile` and a `deploy.sh` in each folder.
+Both the API and the streamlit app have been developed an tested locally but they can be accessed in the cloud.
+Both haven been deployed in Heroku with a Docker image.

+- To access the API on the cloud: [https://core-midterm.herokuapp.com/](https://core-midterm.herokuapp.com/)
+- To access the streamlit app on the cloud: [https://core-midterm-streamlit.herokuapp.com/](https://core-midterm-streamlit.herokuapp.com/)